erykjj/jwlmanager/res/HELP.md

 **{DATE=}** is the date of last modification for each note in the format *yyyy-mm-dd*.
 If empty, and the note is new, the date of import is used; if the note is updated, the currently-set date is retained.
 Keep in mind that if you are using the option to first delete the notes with a special {TITLE=} character, the historical date will also need to be reimported.

 Each note has to start with such a header.
-The very next line after the header is the note title. **Titles** will be automatically abbreviated with inner words being replaced with "[...]" in order to meet the length limit and display properly.
+The very next line after the header is the note title.
 A multi-line body follows, terminated by the header of the next note or the file-terminating header =\=={END}===.

 Here is an example blue note for Jude 21 (in  Spanish):